kodemaan/development-environment/README.md

 * symlink your code directory to ./code folder so it syncs to VM as /code root folder

 This can all be re-configured via ansible config files directly too if needed.

+## Install

+To install this simply install https://www.vagrantup.com/ for your platform, and run vagrant up